-Much of the countryside surrounding Dinnington is designated as Green Belt.
-The Green Belt boundary is tightly drawn around the built-up parts of Dinnington.
+- 176. Much of the countryside surrounding Dinnington is designated as Green Belt.
+The Green Belt boundary is tightly drawn around the built-up parts of Dinnington. - 177.
 Agriculture is highly productive in the area, and the Green Belt incorporates some land of high agricultural value classified as Grade 2 (very good).
-Green Belt is a national designation the main purpose of which is to protect the land around towns and cities from urban sprawl by keeping land permanently open.
-Within the Green Belt, there are strict planning controls over the type of development which can take place within it and are only allowed in special circumstances; the essential characteristics of Green Belts are their openness and their permanence.
+Green Belt is a national designation one of the main purposes of which is to protect the land around towns and cities from urban sprawl by keeping land permanently open.
+Within the Green Belt, there are strict planning controls over the type of development which can take place within it and are only allowed in very special circumstances; the essential characteristics of Green Belts are their openness and their permanence. - 178.
 National and local Planning policy is clear in its support for the Green Belt, emphasising its essential characteristics of openness and permanence.
-It also states that inappropriate development (such as the construction of new buildings), which is harmful to the role and function of the Green Belt, should not be approved except in very special circumstances.
+It also states that inappropriate development (such as the construction of new buildings), which is harmful to the role and function of the Green Belt, should not be approved except in very special circumstances. - 179.
 National rules governing the preparation of neighbourhood plans mean that under present rules it cannot have a detailed policy on the Green Belt.
 Only a Local Plan can set the detailed Green Belt boundaries and associated policies.
-These are contained in the approved Rotherham Local Plan.
+Proposals for development in the Green Belt will be considered on the basis of adopted Rotherham Sites and Policies Document (SP2 - SP 10) and Rotherham MBC's Green Belt Supplementary Planning Guidance, which is currently being updated and will be replaced with a Supplementary Planning Document.

-A Plan, however, can reflect and articulate the strong community support for the continued role and function of the Green Belt in the local area.
+180. A Plan, however, can reflect and articulate the strong community support for the continued role and function of the Green Belt in the local area.
 This is a top priority for the Local community.
 It has been an effective planning tool that is essential to retain the distinct character of Dinnington and help focus development in more sustainable locations, while providing opportunities for recreation and leisure close to where people live, and contains many important assets including sites of nature conservation value.

-POLICY NE 1: GREEN BELT
+COMMUNITY ACTION 5: GREEN BELT

-The Plan supports the continued designation of the open countryside outside of the builtup part of Dinnington as Green Belt.
-Within the Green Belt, there will be a strong presumption against development that would conflict with the purposes of the Green Belt or adversely affects its open character.
+The community supports the continued designation of the open countryside outside of the built-up part of Dinnington as Green Belt.